-Derek Carr Spoils Jon Gruden's Impressive Coaching Debut
+Derek Carr Spoils Jon Gruden's Impressive Coaching Return

 The game plan worked for the first 30 minutes.
 Gruden utilized tempo, spread looks and misdirection to complement his traditional West Coast passing attack.
 Getting the ball into the hands of playmakers served as the primary goal.

-In one area, the Raiders became wildly successful.
-Tight end Jared Cook—one of 15 players on the roster at least 30 years old—set or tied career-highs with nine receptions for 180 yards.
+In one area, the Raiders were wildly successful.
+Tight end Jared Cook—one of 15 players on the roster at least 30 years old—set or tied career highs with nine receptions for 180 yards.
 Cook proved to be too much for the Rams safeties and linebackers to handle.

 Also, the early portions of the game saw Carr get the ball out of his hand quickly and decisively.